gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

     mutate(is_ack = !is.na(tcp.analysis.acks_frame)) %>%
     ggplot() +
     geom_histogram(aes(frame.len, fill = is_ack), binwidth = 50) +
+    labs(
-    labs(x = 'Number of Frames', y = 'Frame Size - Log(Bytes)', fill = 'Is ACK Segment?') +
+        x = 'Number of Frames',
+        y = 'Frame Size - Log(Bytes)',
+        fill = 'Is ACK Segment?'
+    ) +
     scale_y_log10()
 ```

 <img src="/post/2019-12-19-packet-analysis-with-r_files/figure-html/packet_lengths-1.png" width="672" />

-# Eploratory
+# Exploratory

 We've emulated (to an extent) some of the Wireshark statistical information, let's dig a little deeper and see what else we can discover about this particular packet capture.

 ## HTTP Hosts

 Let's explore what HTTP hosts requests are being made to.
-We filter out all packets without the `http.host` field, which contains the value of the [Host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host), and count the number of occurences of each distinct value.
-This could is represented as a column
+We filter out all packets without the `http.host` field, which contains the value of the [Host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host), and count the number of occurrences of each distinct value.

 We see an MSN address topping the list, however interestingly a broadcast address is second.